Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

   - Cuisine type filter not supported because it relies on description, and we would get no results most of the time
   - Also diet and cuisine type filter haven't been implemented yet
   - Weird bug where if you delete your ingredients in step 2, it's not synced in step 1
+  - Choose your dishes hasn't been implemented yet

 - Backend
   - Why can I not set a pagination limit on the number of substitutes